GowriSankhar04/Indian-Snake-species-classification/README.md

 Developed as a multilingual app (languages: Tamil, English, Telugu, Hindi)

-Deployed the app in play store (closed testing)
+Deployed the app on play store

 Preparing a research paper for publication